 The physical and technical infrastructure of a stadium, along with key safety and security facilities and equipment, should be subject to regular and detailed inspection and tests.
-Ensuring that these inspections are undertaken, the outcome recorded and audit trail maintained is a crucial responsibility of the stadium safety officer.
+Ensuring that these inspections are undertaken, the outcome recorded, and audit trail maintained is a crucial responsibility of the stadium safety officer, on behalf of stadium management or the event organiser as appropriate.